jofas/blog/content/001-cargo-publish-action.md

 We need a tool that can parse `toml` files and extract the information we need from it.
-Luckily there is such a tool available that is easy to get with the tools we already have installed in our runner, [toml-cli](https://crates.io/crates/toml-cli).
+Luckily there is such a tool available that is easy to get with the tools we already have installed in our runner: [`toml-cli`](https://crates.io/crates/toml-cli).
+`toml-cli` is a CLI program distributed as a Rust binary on crates.io.
 Binaries from crates.io can be installed with
 [`cargo install`](https://doc.rust-lang.org/cargo/commands/cargo-install.html):